-“After my mom’s stroke, I needed to understand what our future might look like,” said Kim Barnett, who was caring for her mother.
-"The palliative care social worker helped us find enough assistance to handle my mom’s symptoms at home and she later helped us shift to hospice.
-As a family, we had an important month together before mom passed.”
+After my mom’s stroke, I needed to understand what our future might look like.
+The palliative care social worker helped us find enough assistance to handle my mom’s symptoms at home, and she later helped us shift to hospice.
+We had an important month together as a family before mom passed.

 Contact your doctor for a palliative or hospice care referral.
-Providers work together with you and your doctor to align care with your goals and values.
+Providers work with you and your doctor to align care options with your goals and values.
 While every family has unique needs, support can include:

-- Managing symptoms including paralysis, balance, pain, difficulties with speech, swallowing, bowel control and agitation or anxiety
+- Managing symptoms including paralysis, balance, pain, difficulties with speech, swallowing, bowel control, and agitation or anxiety

-- Physical therapy, occupational therapy and dietary counseling
+- Physical therapy, occupational therapy, and dietary counseling

-- Practical, emotional and spiritual support
+- Practical, emotional, and spiritual support

-- Family caregiver education, training and respite care
+- Family caregiver education, training, and respite care

 - Help with transitions and advance care planning

 Hospice or palliative care for stroke have many similarities.
 Hospice is end-of-life for people with a life expectancy of six months or less.
 Palliative care is for people at any stage of illness and can be provided with curative treatments for stroke.
-People may end their hospice or palliative care an any time.

-If a patient meets the criteria for stroke care, they and their family receive support from registered nurses, home aides, social workers, chaplains and volunteers.
-The comfort care team offers care in your home, a nursing facility or a hospital.
-Signals that person may need palliative care or hospice care include:
+The first step in receiving care is a referral from a doctor.
+If a patient meets the criteria for stroke care, they and their family receive support from registered nurses, home aides, social workers, chaplains, and volunteers.
+The comfort care team offers care in your home, a nursing facility, or a hospital.
+Signals that a person may need palliative care or hospice care include: